 |8||African Bridge Federation||Africa||8||6,270|

 Each National Contract Bridge Organisation agrees to fulfil certain requirements, such as opening its ranks to all its citizens and residents and upholding a standard of ethics acceptable to the WBF.

 The Congress meets every second year, at Team Olympiads and at World Championships.
 Each National Bridge Organization (NBO) is entitled to send one delegate to the Congress, at which a quorum consists of delegates from at least one-third of the NBOs in good standing with the WBF.

-The Executive Council meets annually at the site of the World Championships.
+The Executive Council meets annually.
 There is also a Management Committee which transacts necessary business between Executive Council meetings.